UPPMAX/uppmax_intro_day_1/docs/sessions/modules.md

 then answer these questions:

 - Find to list of databases.
-  Estimate how many collections of databases are installed on Rackham
+  Estimate how many collections of databases are installed on Pelle

 ???- question "Answer"